-- The keywords must be selected from the keyword list available on the TCS Manuscript Central website.
-The keywords are essential in helping editors select referees from our referees’ database.
-If you have difficulty matching keywords, or have suggestions on ones to be added, please let us know.
+- Keywords can be selected from the keyword list available on the TCS Manuscript Central website, or you may enter a new keyword.
+Keywords are essential in helping editors select referees from our referees’ database.
 Choosing the most relevant keywords is again an important strategy to increase the chance of articles coming up in Google searches and therefore improving the likelihood of your article being read and cited.

 - Please try to minimize the use of acronyms and avoid using your own inventions, or those known only to a specialist audience.
 It is best to only use acronyms which are familiar to the general public, such as UN.